HindyDS/evolearn/docs/source/Feature-Selection.rst

           - An object to be used as a cross-validation generator.
           - An iterable yielding train, test splits.

-For integer/None inputs, if the estimator is a classifier and ``y`` iseither binary or multiclass, :class:`StratifiedKFold` is used.
+For integer/None inputs, if the estimator is a classifier and ``y`` is either binary or multiclass, :class:`StratifiedKFold` is used.
 In all other cases, :class:`KFold` is used.

 * ``scoring``: str